chbrandt/hpc_pilot/documentation/api.md

 ### `POST /login`

-Validate the submitted access token and start a session.
+Validate the submitted EGI Check-in access token and start a session.

+On success the manager also:

+1. Derives the user's namespace from the `sub` claim.
+2. Calls `POST /api/namespaces/ensure` to create it (if missing).
+3. Calls `POST /api/saved/seed` to seed the default chart presets.

 **Form fields:**